builders-blueprint-series/from-coder-to-engineer/front/conceptual-ideas.md

 Associate lines with cost

-- Everyone line of code costs money
+- Everyone line of code costs money (not absolute)
 - Every line adds complexity

 Anything that you allow, will happen

 - Every line of code sets a standard
-- Cargo cult programming is natural
+- Cargo cult programming is the norm, not the exception

 Frameworks aren't friends